maxinator57/compile-time-cpp-json-parser/README.md

 - has efficient monadic error-handling which is straightforward and gives a lot of useful information, including the line number and position of the error and is thread- and memory-safe (see **Error handling** section)

 ### Usage

+The parser implementation is header-only, so, to use it, it's enough to `#include parser.hpp` in your code.
+All the code is located in the namespace `NJsonParser`.

+Below are some code snippets that show how to use the parser for basic tasks:

 - At compile-time (see `examples/example_compile_time.cpp`)
   ```cpp
     #include "../parser.hpp"